fonnesbeck/Bios8366/software.md

 This will create an **environment** called `bios8366` that includes the packages required for the course.

-If you are not using the Anaconda Python distribution, you will need to manually install the packages listed in `environment.yml` using `pip`.
+If you are not using the Miniforge or Anaconda, you will need to manually install the packages listed in `environment.yml` using `pip`.

 Which you probably don't want to do.

-So install Anaconda.
+So install Miniforge.

 To use the environment, you may type: